-SENDIASS offer a free, impartial, confidential information, advice and support service offering support to young people (16-25) with SEND and parents of children with SEND.
+Havering SENDIASS provide a free, impartial and confidential information, advice and support service offering assistance to parents/carers of children with SEND aged 0-16 years and young people themselves 16-25 years.

 Our service can;